HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.remote.troubleshooting.md

 Some systems will dynamically route an SSH connection to one node from a cluster each time an SSH connection is made.
 This is an issue for VS Code because it makes two connections to open a remote window: the first to install or start the VS Code Server (or find an already running instance) and the second to create the SSH port tunnel that VS Code uses to talk to the server.
 If VS Code is routed to a different machine when it creates the second connection, it won't be able to talk to the VS Code server.

-One workaround for this is to use the `ControlMaster` option in OpenSSH (macOS/Linux clients only), described in [[vs.1.7.#enabling-alternate-ssh-authentication-methods]], so that VS Code's two connections will be multiplexed through a single SSH connection to the same node.
+One workaround for this is to use the `ControlMaster` option in OpenSSH (macOS/Linux clients only), described in [enabling-alternate-ssh-authentication-methods](#enabling-alternate-ssh-authentication-methods), so that VS Code's two connections will be multiplexed through a single SSH connection to the same node.

 **Contact your system administrator for configuration help**